 Few technological breakthroughs have received as much hype as carbon nanotubes.
-Since their discovery in 1991, nanotubes have been touted as everything from a cure for cancer to a solution for the world's energy crisis, largely due to nanotubes’ extraordinary properties.
-The hype is all the more remarkable given that nanotubes are notoriously difficult to work with and that chemists worldwide struggled for years even to make them.
+Since their discovery in 1991, nanotubes have been touted as everything from a cure for cancer to a solution for the world's energy crisis — largely due to nanotubes’ extraordinary properties.
+The hype is all the more remarkable given that nanotubes are notoriously difficult to work with, and that chemists worldwide struggled for years just to make them.

 Following a 2003 breakthrough with acid solvents, the team methodically studied how nanotubes behaved in different types and concentrations of acids.
 By comparing and contrasting the behavior of nanotubes in acids with the literature on polymers and rodlike colloids, the team developed both the theoretical and practical tools that chemical firms will need to process nanotube-based materials in bulk through the use of chlorosulfonic acid.

 Green played a key role in the computational modeling of nanotube dissolution and liquid crystal formation.
 The team placed a high priority on understanding the physical forces responsible for the experimental results.
 Green’s work in modeling demonstrated that the experimental methodology could produce a true solution.

 Green’s modeling demonstrated that chlorosulfonic acid is an athermal solvent, breaking apart the nanotubes from bundles so effectively that they are dissolved as individual tubes without any bundling.